 Like every parent of any child, they wanted more for their children.
 They wanted their children to lead fulfilling lives out in the community and not be shuttered away in dark institutions.
 It was in that spirit that The Arc was born.

 At the outset, the organization was committed to altering perceptions of children with intellectual and developmental disabilities and to educate parents and others regarding the potential of people with intellectual and developmental disabilities.

-The Arc also worked to procure services for children and adults who were denied an education, the right to attend day care and preschools, and the right to work.
+The Arc also worked to procure services for children and adults who were denied an education, the right to attend daycares and preschools, and the right to work.

-Over the last 60 years, The Arc has grown and adapted to the changes that people with disabilities face across their life span.
-Through the decades, The Arc has seen several name changes, advocated for the passage of state and federal legislation on behalf of people with disabilities and established a broad network of state and local chapters that range from small voluntary groups to large, professional organizations.
+The Arc has grown and adapted to the changes that people with disabilities face across their lifespan.
+Through the decades and several name changes, The Arc has advocated for the passage of state and federal legislation on behalf of people with disabilities, and established a broad network of state and local chapters that range from small voluntary groups to large, professional organizations.

-Our rich history leading to successful outcomes would not be possible without the significant number of dedicated parents, family members, volunteers, staff and other advocates from all over the nation who share our vision.
-The following testimonies are historical accounts from individuals that were either founders, or were present to witness the origins of the organization.
-Because these are historical documents, they reflect terminology that was in common usage notably ‘mental retardation,’ a term that is no longer in favor and is not employed by The Arc.
+Our rich history leading to successful outcomes would not be possible without the significant number of dedicated parents, family members, volunteers, staff, and other advocates from all over the nation who share our vision.